marckean/marcseparation/_docs/36-alex_parenting.md

 ![](../blobs/apexparenting/kids_charlie_2021_semester2.png)

-The results are not great, there's hardly any improvement from the the same time in the previous year and in some area's he's going backwards.
+The results are not great, there's hardly any improvement from the the same time in the previous year and in most area's he's going backwards.

 He's gone backwards in: